ApurbaSengupta/Lyrics-Generation-using-BERT/README.md

 English Rock lyrics generation using pre-trained BERT model (Devlin, J. et al., 2018).

 Data is obtained from the Kaggle 380,000+ Lyrics dataset.
-Used 'langdetect' Python library to filter out songs in languages other than English.
-Used 'pronouncing' Python library to search for properties for words like phones, syllables and rhyming words.
+Used *langdetect* Python library to filter out songs in languages other than English.
+Used *pronouncing* Python library to search for properties for words like phones, syllables and rhyming words.

-Used pre-trained BERT MLM for mask prediction and pre-trained BERT NextSent for continuity prediction.
+Used pre-trained **BERT MLM** for mask prediction and pre-trained **BERT NextSentence** for continuity prediction.

 **Few Results**:
-* **Only last word prediction in target lyric** -
+* **Only last word prediction in target lyric using BERT MLM** -

   | Sr. no.   | Lyric        | Predicted word           | True word  |
   |---------- | ------------- |:-------------|:-----|